azarketa/Thermodynamics-theoretical-pills/source/08_Humid_air.md

 :::

-:::{admonition} Tip: approximate evaluation of humid-air enthalpy
+:::{tip} Tip: approximate evaluation of humid-air enthalpy
-:class: tip, dropdown
+:class: dropdown

 When performing psychrometric calculations, use {ref}`dry-air enthalpy <eq_h_dry_air>` for the dry portion and {ref}`water-vapor enthalpy <eq_hg_approximation>` for the vapor portion.
 Both can be combined later to express the total enthalpy of humid air per unit mass of dry air.
 :::